 How can they be considerate of everyone as they plan to spend time with the ones they love?

-Change can be complicated, and trying to please everyone can create a stressful holiday season for sure.
+Changing family holiday traditions can be complicated, and trying to please everyone can create a stressful holiday season for sure.
 Wouldn’t it be nice to have a clear understanding of how families can easily transition from one phase to the next?

 - Instead of pressuring your grown children to keep things the way they have always been, give them the flexibility they need.